kitao/processing.rb/README.md

   ...
 ```

 When a data path is specified in Processing.rb, it should be an absolute path.
-So this example uses the `Processing.#sketch_path` method to convert the relative path from the sketch directory to the absolute path.
+So this example uses the `Processing.#sketch_path` function to convert the relative path from the sketch directory to the absolute path.

-In the case of using an extension library not bundled in Processing, please make the `libraries` directory in the same directory of the sketch file and place the library in it.
+In the case of using an extension library not bundled in Processing, please make the `libraries` directory in the same directory as the sketch file and place the library in it.

 ### Live coding